export function compositeZ(c: Components): number {

 1rankable score

-412 candidates in.
-7 trades out.
-Five stages.
+412 in.
+7 out.
+Five stages, narrowing.

 The same pipeline runs every five seconds.
 Nothing in the path is optional.
 Nothing in the path is hidden.
+The funnel below has the exact widths of the production filter ratios.

 Universe scan